estnltk/syntax_experiments/physical_location_labelling/physical_location_by_context/README.md

-## Labelling physical locations by context - v04
+## Labelling physical locations by context - v05

-The aim of this work is to develop a tagger for obliques that tags physical locations in Estonian texts.
+The aim of this work is to develop a tagger that tags adverbials with a semantic type in Estonian texts.
+Workflow is tested on (physical) locations.
 More detailed documentation can be found in each folder's README file.

-**Base_data**: data used for annotation.
-Includes wordlists, prompts and files to be annotated annotated.

-**Code**: code files for different development tasks.

-**Documentation**: different types of explanatory files.
-Includes annotation guidelines and explanations for annotation labels.

-**Results**: results obtained from running code or doing manual annotation.

 ### Version history
+**v05**: revising wordlists created in v04.
+Creating a new gold standard to test how well LLMs tag all kinds of semantic types, not just physical locations.

-**v04**: Annotating obliques in spatial cases with various freely available resources.
-Analysing results.
+**v04**: third experiment.
+Annotating adverbs and obliques in spatial cases with wordlists from EKILEX.
+Seeing whether a significant amount of verbs prefer oblique dependents of only one semantic type.

 **v03**: second experiment.
 Annotating physical locations with gpt and calculating its quality.